 Rightly dividing the word of truth

 In order for us to understand our own salvation and status before God, Scripture tells us to study to show ourselves approved before God.
-We must ‘rightly divide’ the Scripture and recognize which message of salvation is offered for us today for obedience (2 Tim 2:15).
+We must ‘rightly divide’ the Scripture and recognize which message of salvation is offered for us today (2 Tim 2:15).

 We must ask ‘What is God doing today?’ and ‘How do we get involved in it?’
 It will be a shame to those who blindly study their Bibles and put countless hours of their life into efforts for which God has not purposed for today.